uwcms/APx-rpcsvc/modules/README.md

 ### Installing Modules

-To install your module on a CTP7, simply compile it and place it in `/mnt/persistent/rpcmodules`.
+To install your module on a card, simply compile it and place it in `/usr/lib/rpcsvc/`.
 It will automatically be loadable by and available to any newly opened rpcsvc client connections.
 Updates are handled in the same manner.
 When a client sends a request to load a module for the first time, the version present on the card at that moment will be used for that session.

 ## Important Notes & Caveats

-1. Do not edit or replace modules provided by the core linux build.
-They will be reinstalled at card startup, overwriting your changes.
-Your own non-system modules however will remain on the persistent filesystem as normal between reboots.

-2. You do not need to and should not ever restart the rpcsvc dameon.
+1. You do not need to and should not ever restart the rpcsvc dameon.
 Other services are also depending on it as well.

 	Closing your client connection will result the termination of the subprocess serving your client, and you will receive a fresh subprocess upon reconnection.
 This should handle any situation involving an rpcsvc restart.

-3. The files provided as a part of this package are a part of the rpcsvc project and may be updated in the future.
+2. The files provided as a part of this package are a part of the rpcsvc project and may be updated in the future.
 Please do *not* make local modifications to them, as having divergent sources *will* cause trouble in the future.
 Instead, request that any needed changes be made to the main